wombleton/gitlaw-nz/acts/B/Bills of Exchange Act 1908.md

 *   (1) Where a cheque bears across its face an addition of---

-    *   (a) The words ""and company"", or ""bank"", or any abbreviation thereof, between 2 parallel transverse lines, either with or without the words ""Not negotiable""; or
+    *   (a) the words ""and company"", or ""bank"", or any abbreviation thereof, between 2 parallel transverse lines, either with or without the words ""Not negotiable""; or

-    *   (b) Two parallel transverse lines simply, either with or without the words ""Not negotiable"",---
+    *   (b) 2 parallel transverse lines simply, either with or without the words ""Not negotiable"",---

     that addition constitutes a crossing, and the cheque is crossed generally.